Bahrain-SEB-15/react-hoot-front-end/create-a-hoot/README.md

 To make our form fully functional, we'll need to build out a `handleAddHoot` function.

-First let's import the `useNavigate()` hook from `react-router-dom`.
+First let's import the `useNavigate()` hook from `react-router`.
 This will allow us to redirect a user back to the hoot list page after submitting a new hoot.

 Import `useNavigate` at the top of `src/App.jsx`: